davde-ms/ESU-activation-with-ARC/README.md

 Prior activation of your Windows 2012/R2 Servers is necessary for ESU reception.
 Failure to activate your servers will result in an inability to receive the ESU.

-> Make sure to clearly understand the licensing mechanism and requirements for the servers you want to activate the ESUs for.
-In case of doubt please consult your Microsoft Azure specialist.
+> Make sure to clearly understand the licensing mechanism and requirements for the servers you want to activate the ESUs for with Azure ARC.
+In case of doubt please consult your Microsoft Azure specialist or Microsoft Account Executive.

+This information and scripts are provided as is and are not intended to be a substitute for professional advice or consulting, including but not limited to legal advice.
+I do not make any warranties, express, implied or statutory, as to the information in this document or scripts.
+I do not accept any liability for any damages, direct or consequential, arising from the use of the information contained in this document or scripts.

+That being said, let's get started!

 ## Prerequisites